 Our capital expenditures are incurred primarily in connection with leasehold improvements, computers and servers.
-Our capital expenditures were RMB1,022.3 million, RMB611.9 million and RMB740.2 million (US\$106.3 million) in the years ended December 31, 2017, 2018 and 2019, respectively.
+Our capital expenditures were RMB611.9 million, RMB740.2 million and RMB240.8 (US\$36.9 million) in the years ended December 31, 2018, 2019 and 2020, respectively.

-Our capital expenditures may increase in the future as our business continues to grow, in connection with the expansion and improvement of our network infrastructure.
+Our capital expenditures may increase in the future as our business offerings continue to diversify, as well as delayed expenditures in 2020 due to COVID-19 pandemic.
 We currently plan to fund these expenditures with our current cash and cash equivalents, short-term investments and anticipated cash flow generated from our operating activities.